CS3219-AY2223S1/cs3219-project-ay2223s1-g44/matching-service/API.md

 }
 ```

-If the current user has an active match, the reponse will contain the match object with the relavant infomation **after** it has been ended.
+If the current user has an active match, the response will contain the match object with the relevant infomation **after** it has been ended.

 If the current user does not have any active matches, the response will contain a message, indicating that there is no match.